gkdgkdgkdgkd/ASmallSalaryManagementSystem/README.md

 - `com.test.network.OKHTTP`
 - `resources/key/pem.pem`

-The backend needs to bbe deployed also.
+The backend needs to be deployed also.
 See the blog for details.

 If you need the SMS function and use Tencent cloud API, you can modify `application.properties` directly.
 Using other API please modify them: